subh83/DOSL/README.md

 - Ability to write new planners with ease.
 Comes with a weighted A-star (that includes Dijkstra's and normal A-star), Theta-star and S-star planner by default.

 ### New:
-* **A major change since v3.3x:** The `[AlgName]::Algorithm` class template now takes in the derived class as its first template parameter (a CRTP).
+* **An important user-end change since v3.3:** The `[AlgName]::Algorithm` class template now takes in the derived class as its first template parameter (a CRTP).
 Thus, definition of a `searchProblem` class should now be made as follows:
 ```C++
     class searchProblem : public AStar::Algorithm <searchProblem, myNode, double>
     { /* ... */};                                  // ^^^^ new template parameter